Dear Members,

 Composition

-The Stakeholders Relationship Committee is constituted according to Section 178 of the Companies Act, 2013 and SEBI Listing Regulations.
+The Stakeholders Relationship Committee is constituted according to Section 178 of the Companies Act, 2013 and SEBI LODR Regulations, as may be amended from time to time.
 The Committee ensures cordial investor relations and oversees the mechanism for redressal of investor grievances.
 The Committee specifically looks into redressing shareholders and investor complaints/ grievances pertaining to share transfers, non-receipts of annual reports, non- receipt of dividend and other allied complaints.

 (c) Nomination and Remuneration Committee

-The Nomination and Remuneration Committee comprises of the following members at present-
+The Nomination and Remuneration Committee comprises of the following members as at 31st March, 2025: -

 BOARD EVALUATION